Daniel-Berezhnoy/SwiftUIBuddy/README.md

 The library was designed with simplicity and functionality in mind.
 It strives to resemble Apple's design style and follow Human Interface Guidelines.

 ## How to Install
-1) go to Xcode -> File -> Add Packages
+1) Go to Xcode -> File -> Add Packages
-2) paste https://github.com/Daniel-Berezhnoy/SwiftUIBuddy into the search bar
+2) Paste https://github.com/Daniel-Berezhnoy/SwiftUIBuddy into the search bar
 3) Confirm and install the Package
 4) Import **SwiftUIBuddy** in the file(s) where you want to use it